nienbo/cache-buildkite-plugin/README.md

 Note: Before hashing files, we do sorting via `sort`.
 This makes exact same sorted and hashed content against very same directory between different builds.

+## Skip Post command Hook

+You can skip post command hook by simply adding `skip-post-command-hook: false`

 ## Skip Cache on PRs

 You can skip caching on Pull Requests (Merge Requests) by simply adding `pr: false` to the cache plugin.
 For example;